jeronscc/jeronscc/README.md

   <h1>Hi, I am Jeron!</h1>
 </div>

 I'm a passionate student exploring the exciting world of IT Industry.
-Eager to learn and grow, I am currently and actively working on expanding my skills in `Business Aanalystics, Web Development, and Programming`
+Eager to learn and grow, I am currently and actively working on expanding my skills in `Business Aanalystics`, `Web Development`, and `Programming`

 <!--